- Studying in New Zealand

 Which sections do I complete on the form?

-Complete only one of sections C, D or E depending on your circumstance as follows:
+Complete only one of sections C, D or E depending on your circumstance.

-Section C – Complete this section if you are receiving a Work and Income or Study Link benefit.
-Enter your benefit number in the space provided.
+Section C – Complete this section if you are receiving a Work and Income or Study Link benefit, or if you have a current Community Services Card (CSC).
+Enter your Work and Income Client number, your benefit number or your CSC number in the space provided.

-Section D – Complete this section if you are not receiving a benefit but you have a gross family income that would entitle you to receive a Community Services Card.
-Indicate in the space provided that you are eligible to receive financial assistance or enter your Community Services Card number.
+Section D – Complete this section if you are not receiving a benefit or you do not currently have a CSC but you have a gross family income that would entitle you to receive a CSC.
+Indicate in the space provided that you are eligible to receive financial assistance.
 You must sign the declaration at the bottom of the form and be prepared to provide evidence of your income to support your application.

 Section E – Complete this section if you do not qualify in the above categories but have two or more children2 studying for National Secondary School qualifications and would otherwise be paying more than $200 in fees.